jankazil/hrrr-data/README.md

 # HRRR-data

 **HRRR-data** is a Python toolkit for accessing, downloading, and processing High-Resolution Rapid Refresh (HRRR) forecast data from NOAA’s public S3 bucket.

-It provides modules for
+It provides:

+- Top level command-line tools that
+  - Download HRRR surface forecast GRIB2 files from NOAA’s public S3 bucket for a specified date range, forecast initialization hour, forecast valid hour, and region.
+  - Processes a single local HRRR GRIB2 file and writes a new netCDF file containing a selected set of variables.

+- Modules for
   - Interacting with the NOAA HRRR S3 bucket and downloading HRRR forecast data
   - Working with HRRR data in GRIB2 and netCDF formats
   - Plotting HRRR data

 ## Installation (Linux / macOS)